-This unique and exciting project gives you the chance to directly help wild elephants in Sri Lanka.
+As a Wild Elephant Conservation volunteer you’ll be able to help make a meaningful difference to the survival of wild elephants in Sri Lanka.
 Together with the local wildlife conservation society, you’ll assist in observing the behavior of wild elephants and carry out research-related tasks within the Wasgamuwa region, in the Central Province of Sri Lanka.
+These may include:

 - Observing wild elephants and human-elephant interactions